Impulse excitation technique: Internal friction / Damping

 Material damping or internal friction is characterized by the decay of the vibration amplitude of the sample in free vibration as the logarithmic decrement.
 The damping behaviour originates from anelastic processes occurring in a strained solid i.e. thermoelastic damping, magnetic damping, viscous damping, defect damping, ...
 For example, different materials defects (dislocations, vacancies, ...) can contribute to an increase in the internal friction between the vibrating defects and the neighboring regions.

 Dynamic vs. static methods

 Considering the importance of elastic properties for design and engineering applications, a number of experimental techniques are developed and these can be classified into 2 groups; static and dynamic methods.
 Statics methods (like the four-point bending test and nanoindentation) are based on direct measurements of stresses and strains during mechanical tests.
 Dynamic methods (like ultrasound spectroscopy and impulse excitation technique) provide an advantage over static methods because the measurements are relatively quick and simple and involve small elastic strains.
-Therefore, IET is very suitable for porous and brittle materials like ceramics, refractories,… The technique can also be easily modified for high temperature experiments and only a small amount of material needs to be available.
+Therefore, IET is very suitable for porous and brittle materials like ceramics and refractories.
+The technique can also be easily modified for high temperature experiments and only a small amount of material needs to be available.